-Office of Career Planning and Placement
+Office of Career Planning

-The Office of Career Planning and Placement provides a developmental, comprehensive program of services to meet the career needs of both students and alumni.
-A broad based and integrated system, the Office of Career Planning and Placement is characterized by joint and collaborative efforts with academic and student affairs components, as well as employers, alumni, and community leaders.
+The Office of Career Planning provides a developmental, comprehensive program of services to meet the career needs of both students and alumni.
+A broad based and integrated system, the Office of Career Planning is characterized by joint and collaborative efforts with academic and student affairs components, as well as employers, alumni, and community leaders.
 A "Career Development Across the Curriculum" program links career activities to academic departments, resulting in a seamless delivery of career services to students.

-Designed to complement the student's academic experiences throughout the four-year program at King's, career services are focused on meeting each individual's needs.
-The Office of Career Planning and Placement assists students in:
+Designed to complement the student's academic experiences throughout the four-year program at King's, career services are focused on meeting each individual student need.
+The Office of Career Planning assists students in:

-- Investigating career options - Identifying skills, abilities, and values - Applying academic skills to real-world internships, volunteer, and part-time job experiences - Gaining valuable job market "resume building" experiences - Developing resumes and job search correspondence - Preparing for interviews - Participating in on-campus interviews and job fairs - Learning business etiquette & refining professional presence
+- Investigating career options - Identifying skills, abilities, and values - Applying academic skills to real-world internships, volunteer, and part-time job experiences - Gaining valuable job market "resume building" experiences - Developing resumes and job search correspondence

-- Developing and honing job search skills - Using the latest technology to refine career direction, research careers, and conduct effective job searches - Exploring graduate and professional schools - and, ultimately, finding placement in satisfying careers.
+- Preparing for interviews - Participating in on-campus interviews and job fairs - Learning business etiquette & refining professional presence - Developing and honing job search skills - Using the latest technology to refine career direction, research careers, and conduct effective job searches - Exploring graduate and professional schools - Identifying and securing satisfying careers

-Most importantly, students learn how to reapply the career decision-making process as they proceed throughout their work lives.
+Most importantly, students learn the process of career decision-making which can be applied throughout their work lives.